Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

 The mispricing is severe and asymmetric; at 1 cent, contracts win less than half as often as their price implies.
 An investor systematically buying 1-cent contracts would lose 57.5% of their expected value.
-For comparison, slot machines—the casino game most associated with terrible odds—return about 93% to players on the Las Vegas strip.
+For comparison, slot machines, the casino game most associated with terrible odds, return about 93% to players on the Las Vegas strip.
 Buying 1-cent prediction market contracts offers roughly half the expected return of pulling a lever at the Bellagio.
-This isn't noise—with 1.34 million trades at that price level, the statistical significance is overwhelming.
+This isn't noise; with 1.34 million trades at that price level, the statistical significance is overwhelming.

 The mispricing follows a clear pattern: it's largest at the extremes (particularly low prices), converges toward fair value in the 20-40 cent range, and shows slight underpricing of favorites above 70 cents.
 This is precisely the shape predicted by [Kahneman and Tversky's probability weighting function](https://doi.org/10.2307/1914185), where humans overweight small probabilities and underweight large ones.
 [Prelec (1998)](https://doi.org/10.2307/2998573) provides a formal mathematical treatment of this weighting function.